Neptuno (ship, 2015): Particulars

 The vessel design is an OCEAN 500 by SBM Offshore subsidiary GustoMSC.
-It is a dynamically positioned (DP3) accommodation and construction support semi-submersible for harsh environments.
+It is a dynamically-positioned (DP3) accommodation and construction support semi-submersible for harsh environments.
 The Neptuno was delivered in January 2015, built by COSCO (Nantong) Shipyard CO.
 Ltd. Since April 2015 the Neptuno has been working in the Cantarell Field, Mexico as an offshore construction and maintenance service vessel operated by COTEMAR S.A de C.V.

-The Neptuno has an accommodation capacity of 750 people, divided in 36 single bed cabins, 29 double bed cabins and 164 4-bed cabins.
-Each cabin is fitted with a private bathroom, daylight, and IT/TV facilities.
-It is equipped with galley and mess rooms for 300 people in one seating.
-Recreation facilities include cinema, recreation rooms, game rooms and gym.
-There is a hospital with easy access to the helideck.
-An elevator is available to all decks.
-The Neptuno also has several office spaces.
+The Neptuno accommodates up to 750 people, featuring 36 single-bed cabins, 29 double-bed cabins, and 164 four-bed cabins.
+Each cabin includes a private bathroom, natural light, and IT/TV amenities.
+The vessel is equipped with galley and mess rooms capable of seating 300 people at once.
+Recreation options onboard include a cinema, recreation rooms, game rooms, and a gym.
+For medical needs, there is a hospital conveniently located near the helideck, and an elevator provides access to all decks.
+Additionally, the Neptuno offers several office spaces.